Arjun-G-Ravi/Non-AI-Notes/07_Computer_Network/04_Network connecting devices.md

     - Larger data handling capability
     - Better scalability
 - Switches have largely replaced older technologies like hubs and simple bridges in modern networks.
+- They store the mac address in a table, and thus know exactly in which ports each devices are

 # 5. Routers
 - Operate in Network layer